Click here for sequence informationnext page resource home © Lloyd Godman

 To produce the desired density in the final image Photographic materials ( film, paper or CCDs) need to be exposed to a specific amount of light.
 Too much light and the receptor is over exposed - too little and it is underexposed -

-In each case ( under or over exposure) visual information from the scene is lost.
+In each of the extreme cases above (under or over exposure) visual information from the scene is lost.

 So Exposure refers to the amount of light a light sensitive material like film, photographic paper or a CCD receives.